arcticlimer/blog/notes/NixOS/gpu_passthrough.md

       requires = [ "pipewire.service" ]; # Change to pulseaudio.service if using it
     };
     ```
-  - Add Scream's SHMEM configuration inside the `<devices>` section in the XML
+  - Add Scream's IVSHMEM configuration inside the `<devices>` section in the XML
     config:
     ```xml
     <shmem name="scream">